From the World Heritage inscription:

 About the Archaeological Park and Ruins of Quirigua

-The Archaeological Park and Ruins of Quirigua is what is left of a civilization that saw rapid expansion during the 8th century.
+The Archaeological Park and Ruins of Quirigua are what is left of a civilization that saw rapid expansion during the 8th century.
 Quirigua flourished after the military victory over the King of Copan in 738.
 After the defeat, the Great King of Copan was sacrificed at the Great Plaza in Quirigua.
 Since then, Quirigua maintained its independence and they developed a wide range of monuments to celebrate their new status and power.
-Even though the ceremonial architecture in Quirigua are modest as compared to the other Mayan monuments, the cultural importance of these sites lies in its ability to echo the wealth of Quirigua at that time.
+Even though the ceremonial architecture in Quirigua is modest as compared to the other Mayan monuments, the cultural importance of these sites lies in its ability to echo the wealth of Quirigua at that time.

 If you see any similarity with the architecture and monuments from Copan, it is because the monuments found within the Archaeological Park and Ruins of Quirigua are modeled after it.
-Following the defeat of the King of Copan, Quirigua built its own palace, acropolis and ball courts.
+Following the defeat of the King of Copan, Quirigua built its own palace, Acropolis and ball courts.
 The ceremonial center is laid out such that it is surrounded by three plazas.
 The Great Plaza is located in the northernmost area and measures 325 meters from north to south.
 It is also the largest plaza of its kind from the Mayan civilization.
 The next one is the Acropolis Plaza, which is fully enclosed.
 Lastly, the Ballcourt Plaza is the last of the three plazas.

 On top of these plazas, Archaeological Park and Ruins of Quirigua are also known for its many monuments.
 In fact, the site consists of the tallest stone monuments that were ever constructed from the time of the New World.
 The carved stelae and sculpted calendars, to be specific, were crucial to the study of the Mayan civilization.
 It is believed that these tall monuments called stelae were visible from the Motagua River.
 Aside from the height and structure itself, the full-figure hieroglyphs and the texts contained in them were also notable.
 These are believed to be one of the most elaborate stone inscriptions from the Mayan civilization.
-These inscriptions feature carved representiations of deitis and mythological animals.
+These inscriptions feature carved representations of deities and mythological animals.

 The conservation efforts for the Archaeological Park and Ruins of Quirigua have been met with many challenges.
-The area is located within seismic zone and is constantly exposed to harsh environmental conditions such as storms and hurricanes.
+The area is located within a seismic zone and is constantly exposed to harsh environmental conditions such as storms and hurricanes.
 The illegal logging activity is also causing a threat to the protected area.
 In fact, it has indirectly caused vulnerability to the protected area by increasing the chances of flooding by up to 70 percent.
 In fact, the park was temporarily closed after a tropical storm hit it in May 2010.

 Hence, the Archaeological Park and Ruins of Quirigua was included in the list of World Monuments that require more attention in terms of planning and protection.